agner/agner/README.md

 If `-i` or `--install` is supplied and package has `install_command` property defined, Agner will also install this package.
 Please note that in most cases you should also specify `--build`/`-b` in order for installation to make sense.

+Option `-s` or `--spec-file` is primarily intended for package maintainers.
+This way they can specify their local `agner.config` files to test their package.

     agner install PACKAGE [-v/--version VERSION]